 This option specifies the format of the zone file.
-Possible formats are text (the default), raw, and map.
+Possible formats are text (the default), and raw.

 -F format

 This option specifies the format of the output file specified.
 For named-checkzone, this does not have any effect unless it dumps the zone contents.